Computational-Mechanics-Material-Models/knowledge-base/chrono-mechanics/wsl.md

 * for LPDM: checkout the `ldpm_dev` branch: `git checkout ldpm_dev` and pull latest updates: `git pull`
 * for CBL: checkout the `cbl_dev` branch: `git checkout cbl_dev` and pull latest updates: `git pull`

+## Developing chrono

+### LDPM and CBL

+To implement new features only in LDPM (`ldpm_dev` branch) or CBL (`cbl_dev` branch), first pull the latest updates (see above) before committing and pushing your changes.

+If you have already commited changes on your local repository, follow the steps above with `git pull --rebase` on the last step.

+If you do not have push access to the repository, create a fork of `chrono-mechanics` and use the pull requests system.

+### Base Development

+:warning: COMMUNICATE WITH OTHERS AND MAKE 100% SURE YOU PULLED THE LATEST UPDATES BEFORE UPDATING `base_dev` (see below) :warning:

+To implement features common to LDPM and CBL (`base_dev`), first pull the latest updates (see above) before committing and pushing your changes.

+Once your changes to `base_dev` are commited, rebase the `cbl_dev` and `ldpm_dev` branches onto `base_dev`:
+ * `git checkout cbl_dev` followed by `git rebase base_dev`
+ * `git checkout ldpm_dev` followed by `git rebase base_dev`

+:warning: Rebasing modifies the commits SHA.
+Even though no changes were made to the `cbl_dev` and `ldpm_dev` :warning:

+:warning: Force pushing is required to updated the GitHub code ! :warning:

+:warning: Double check that no new code was pushed to `cbl_dev` and `ldpm_dev` since you began that proces :warning:

+### Pulling updates from ProjectChrono/chrono

+TODO

+develop your features and `git push` your updates after pulling the lates
+### Getting the latest updates from